thanghp94/diverse-quiz-back-up/replit.md

 - **Student Tracking**: Comprehensive leaderboard system for student tries, points, and streaks.
 - **Live Class Monitoring**: Ultra-compact table design for real-time monitoring of student activity.
 - **Writing Journal**: Dedicated writing pages for creative and academic essays with structured prompts and submission capabilities.
 - **Admin Features**: CRUD operations for various data entities (Students, Topics, Content, Matching) with pagination.
+The admin interface has been restructured with modular components for better maintainability, including dedicated components for controls, tabs, pagination, and dialogs.

 ## External Dependencies
 - **Neon PostgreSQL**: Primary database for all application data.